affrae/ghas-report-downloader/README.md

 ghasrd.rb -o [OWNER] -r [REPO] -s 9128b15,7b1eccd
 ```

 We can figure out what commit you’re referring to _if you provide as few as the the first four characters of the `SHA-1` hash_, as long as that partial hash is  unambiguous - that is, no other commit can have a hash that begins with the same prefix.
+Thsi means you do not need to enter all 40 characters of a SHA-1 hash :smiling_imp:.

 ## To Be Done